nostr-protocol/nips/xx.md

 - `imeta` is as described in NIP 92.
 Multiple `imeta` tags MAY be included to provide for different use cases (e.g. streaming vs download).
 - `title` is the title of the audio track
+- `subject` is the title of the audio track (deprecated, but required for compatibility)

 The following tags are optional:

 - `i` is an external GUID.
+- `c` is the name of a category.
 - `creator` is the pubkey or plain text name of the track creator.
 This tag MAY have a mark denoting the creator's role.
 - `website` is an external url to a website related to the track.
 - `duration` is the duration of the audio track, in seconds.